 Please use the Q&A tab for all bug reports.
 If you do have an issue, we'd love the chance to resolve it before you post a review.
 We want the tool to be an awesome improvement to your daily productivity and to always work as you expect.

 The Automatic Versions plugin is designed to improve productivity by automatically incrementing Assembly, AssemblyFile, AssemblyInfo, ClickOnce, and package version(s) for C# and VB projects for Full .Net, .Net Standard and .Net Core.

-Settings are configurable as granularly as the at the Configuration (Debug/Release) level of a Project, or more generically at the Solution level, or a global user default for all solutions.
-Additionally, Regular .Net projects can also have settings at the project level to apply to all configurations.
+Settings are configurable as granular as at the Configuration (Debug/Release) level of a Project, or more generically at the Solution level, or a global user default for all solutions.
+Additionally, regular .Net projects can also have settings at the project level to apply to all configurations.